manassaloi/manassaloi.github.io/_posts/2021-09-04-sharing-social-media.markdown

 This brought me memories from an interview I did with a newspaper a few months back.
 The Interviewer asked me if always optimising productivity, talking about books, writing lead to people thinking I somehow feel superior to others.
 And if people feel like I am subconsciously judging them for not being as productive as me.

 I think she was just trying to frame the question in a better way than "Manas, you productivity obsessed ass.
 You are so smug about the books you read, your productivity OKRs.
 How can people stand you?
-You annoying twat"
+You annoying twat."

 I have to admit that for most part of my life I have rarely cared about what the rest of the world is thinking about what I do.
 Your have to build a thick skin when you are writing online.
 I am not saying I am a zen master.
 I do get pissed when people hate on me.
 I remember the hate some of my satire writings used to get in college.
 But think about it: If I start reacting to opinions of other people, then I would just shut down my Twitter account and this blog.